atharvaapkare/cr-election/README.md

 > npm run dev
 ```
 (see http://localhost:3000 if not taken there automatically.)

-6. We are ready to cast our votes and choose our representative.
+6. Now we can vote and choose our representatives.